mist64/cbmbus_doc/4 Standard Serial.md

 #### 7: Data is not valid
 ![](docs/cbmbus/serial-08.png =601x131)
-After the 60 µs, the sender pulls CLK again to signal that data is not valid, and releases the DATA line.
+After the 60 µs, the sender pulls CLK again to signal that the data is not valid, and releases the DATA line.

 #### 8-27: Repeat steps 5-7 for bits #1 to #7
-The wires are in the same state as in step 4 again, before sending the bit.
+The wires are in the same state again as in step 4, before sending the bit.
 The seven remaining bits will be transmitted the same way.

 #### 28: Data is not valid
 ![](docs/cbmbus/serial-29.png =601x131)